IDBrowserUseCases/docs/src/scenarios/cross-origin-discovery.md

-## Multilateral Federation - WAYF Discovery Services
+## Protocol-Independent Cross-Origin Domain IdP Discovery
-Supporting the use of a central SAML IdP Discovery and Persistence service in a multilateral federation scenario.
+Supporting the use of a central IdP Discovery and Persistence service in a multilateral federation scenario.

 ### Summary